By Language 32 min read

 controller.signal(Signal.NEWNYM)

-By default requests verifies SSL certificates via the certifi bundle.
-Most of the time you don't need to configure anything.
-Problems show up on sites with self-signed or expired certificates.
+requests verifies certificates against the certifi bundle, currently 2026.7.22.
+Most of the time there is nothing to configure.
+Problems appear on hosts with self-signed or expired certificates, and behind corporate TLS-inspecting proxies.

 python